Parent page: Managed Projects

 Use the Make Available Online dialog to change the project Name and add a Description.
 By default, the name will be that of the original project.

-Check the Enable Formal Version Control option to add the project under the Workspace's own built-in VCS (Git).
-This option is unchecked by default, where the project files will simply be stored in the Workspace for basic access and to enable sharing with others for viewing and commenting only – a less formal Simple Sync as it were.
+Check the Version Control option to add the project under the Workspace's own built-in VCS (Git).
+When this option is unchecked (an Altium 365 Workspace option only), the project files will simply be stored in the Workspace for basic access and to enable sharing with others for viewing and commenting only – the Simple Sync arrangement.
 It is recommended to enable formal version control, as by doing so you will have access to the maximum functionality offered through, and by, the Workspace and the Altium 365 platform.

 Projects\<ProjectName>).
 Click the button to browse to and select a different server folder, if required.

-- For a project that is not under external version control and when made available online the Enable Formal Version Control was left unchecked, the project is shown with the icon only.
+- (Altium 365 Workspace only) For a project that is not under external version control and made available online with the Version Control unchecked, the project is shown with the icon only.
 This indicates the project as being registered with the Workspace, that a mirrored project exists, and that the two are synchronized using the Simple Sync methodology.
 Saved local files are automatically synchronized with their mirrored project counterparts in the Workspace.

-- For a project that is under external version control, the project is shown with the icon to indicate the project as being registered with the Workspace, that a mirrored project exists, and that the two are synchronized using the Simple Sync methodology.
+- (Altium 365 Workspace only) For a project that is under external version control, the project is shown with the icon to indicate the project as being registered with the Workspace, that a mirrored project exists, and that the two are synchronized using the Simple Sync methodology.
 Associated icons reflect the fully synchronized state that exists between the external design repository and the local working copy.
-Once local file changes are saved and committed to the external design repository, those changes are automatically synchronized with their mirrored project counterparts in the Workspace.
+Once local file changes are saved and committed/pushed to the external design repository, those changes are automatically synchronized with their mirrored project counterparts in the Workspace.

-- For a project that is not under external version control and when made available online the Enable Formal Version Control was checked, the project and files will be committed and pushed to the Workspace's Versioned Storage design repository, with the Projects panel reflecting the fully synchronized state that exists between that remote design repository and the local (working copy) repository, as indicated by the associated icons.
-The project behaves like a true managed project – not just 'registered' in the Workspace, but actually committed and under the Workspace's version control.
-Changes made to the design must be committed back to the repository in the Workspace.
+- For a project that is not under external version control and when made available online (in an Altiium 365 Workspace, the Enable Formal Version Control was checked), the project and files will be committed and pushed to the Workspace's Versioned Storage design repository.
+The Projects panel will then reflect the fully synchronized state that exists between the Workspace design repository and the local (working copy) repository, as indicated by the associated icons.
+The project becomes a true managed project – not just 'registered' in the Workspace, but actually committed and under the Workspace's version control.
+Any changes made to the design must be saved (committed/pushed) back to the repository in the Workspace.

 Simple Sync States

-Where an unmanaged project is made available online to the Workspace using the Simple Sync approach (not using the Workspace's formal version control), the current state of the synchronization between local and server-side projects is presented in the Projects panel through a range of icons.
-These icons, and their meaning, are as follows:
+Where a local project is made available online to an Altium 365 Workspace using the Simple Sync approach (not using the Workspace's formal version control), the current state of the synchronization between local and server-side projects is presented in the Projects panel through a range of icons – note that the simple synchronization (mirroring) approach is available only when connected to an Altium 365 Workspace.
+The icons, and their meaning, are as follows:

 ||The local project and the mirrored project in the Workspace are synchronized.